sophon-ai-algo/examples/simple/yolov34/README.md

 For more detailed instructions, refer to [yolov3.v4-HowTO.pdf](docs/yolov3.v4-HowTO.pdf) .

-### 2.3.1 for x86 with SC5
+### 2.3.1 for x86 with PCIe cards

-- compile the application in bmnnsdk2 dev docker
+- compile the application in SophonSDK dev docker

 ```shell
 $ cd cpp/cpp_cv_bmcv_bmrt_postprocess